andrewjli/travelsmartlondon/README.md

-# TravelSmart London 2.0 #
+# TravelSmart London #
-This is a rewrite of the server-side program for the TravelSmart London platform.
+This is the server-side API program for the TravelSmart London platform.

 ## Installation ##
 Clone the repository to your workspace.